-Some of you will know that four of us headed over to Cuba in November to see if we could land some of their legendary bonefish and tarpon.
-We fished in the Jardines de la Reina archipelago – an amazing strip of islands and mangroves, situated about a 3-hour boat ride from the south coast of Cuba’s mainland.
-Our two target species were bonefish and tarpon, but we got so much footage (thanks mainly to a couple of new cameras we were eager to try!), that we’ve split the footage into three.
+Some of you will know that four of us headed over to Cuba in November 2014 to catch the legendary bonefish and tarpon there.
+We fished in the Jardines de la Reina.
+This is an archipelago – an amazing strip of islands and mangroves, situated about a 3-hour boat ride from the south coast of Cuba’s mainland.
+Our two target species were bonefish and tarpon.
+Luckily, we got so much footage (thanks to a couple of new cameras we were eager to try!), that we’ve split the footage into two.
 This is the first and, as the title suggests, it’s all about bonefish.
-We hope you enjoy it and, if you can, click on ‘HD’, as it’s much better in full screen, high definition!
+We hope you enjoy it.
+If you can, click on ‘HD’.
+It’s much better in full screen, high definition!

 Watch the second video here: tarpon fishing in Cuba